-28. Medals.-To be worn on the Cloth Tunic and on Service Dress clothing (Blue, Khaki or Khaki Drill) when the latter is worn as Review Order or when walking out on Sundays or landing with Church parties.
+28. Medals.-To be worn on the Cloth Tunic and on Service Dress clothing (Blue, Khaki Drill) when the latter is worn as Review Order, or when walking out on Sundays or parades with Church parties.
 Medals will be worn in the order laid down in K.R. & A.I., Art.
-171 (9) suspended from a single bar.
-The bar will be attached by threading through small holes pierced in the Cloth Tunic, Blue Serge Tunic, and Service Dress Jacket, and eyelet holes worked in the Khaki Drill Tunic.
+14, suspended from a single bar.
+The bar will be attached by threading through small holes pierced in the Cloth Tunic.
+Blue Service Tunic and Service Dress Jacket and eyelet holes worked in the Khaki Drill Tunic.
 The position of the bar containing the medals will be:-